luchia0602/MT_context_disambiguation/README.md

   - testing_politeness.py: Script evaluating a model's ability to identify politeness levels

 ► testing_models
-  - document_level_metrics: Scripts for evaluating models' perfomance by computing d-COMET
+  - document_level_metrics: Scripts for evaluating models' perfomance by computing d-COMET and BERTscore
   - linguistic_phenomena: Scripts for evaluating models' performance in terms of tackling specific linguistic phenomena
   - sentence_level_metrics: Scripts for evaluating models' performance by computing SacreBLEU and chrF++